The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 CAD modeling has become an essential part of any construction project since it helps designers/engineers plan out their work more accurately before they even start.
 While software systems have evolved quite a bit over time, CAD modeling is still considered one of the most accurate methods for designing structures or objects that are meant to be constructed from scratch.
 This is because it does not rely on approximations given by drawings or hand measurements but instead uses measurements that are generated by a series of very precise, mathematical calculations.

-CAD modeling requires a significant amount of graphical power for its complex design capabilities and therefore is often not feasible for use under time pressure on the job site.
+CAD modeling requires a significant amount of graphical power for its complex design capabilities and, therefore, is often not feasible for use under time pressure on the job site.
 However, CAD drawings can be utilized in any phase of construction/design, from pre-construction through completion.

 Though it may have been initially introduced to help speed up the process of designing projects, people quickly realized that CAD systems also could be used during actual construction to monitor progress and detect any errors or issues before they escalated into serious problems.
-This method ensures that what you see on screen is exactly what will appear when it’s finished being built so there won’t be any unpleasant surprises unless there is a mistake on the input side of the process.
+This method ensures that what you see on screen is exactly what will appear when it’s finished being built, so there won’t be any unpleasant surprises unless there is a mistake on the input side of the process.

 What is BIM